 Statute of Limitations

-Under the statute of limitations for personal injury claims in West Virginia, accident victims must file a lawsuit against the at-fault party within two years from the date of the crash.
-If you do not initiate legal action within this period, you may lose your right to seek compensation.
+Under the West Virginia statute of limitations for personal injury claims, accident victims must file a lawsuit against the at-fault party within two years from the date of the crash.
+If you do not initiate legal action against the trucking company within this period, you may lose your right to seek compensation.

-Drivers in West Virginia are required by law to carry certain minimum amounts of coverage:
+Truck drivers in West Virginia are required by law to carry specific minimum amounts of coverage:

 - $25,000 liability coverage for bodily injury or death per person